History of Integrative Dry Needling

 History of Dry Needling

 The development of modern dry needling reflects the great tradition of empirical science, which carries some truth, and some defects of empiricism.
-All new developments are built on the previous achievements of the “giants" that came before is a good description of this scientific process.
+All new developments are built on the previous achievements of the “giants" that came before.

 We describe here the development of dry needling chronologically and hence define the generations of modern dry needling.
-It does not at all mean one modality is superior, as we all know that all modalities are clinically working.
+It does not at all mean one modality is superior, as we all know that all modalities have certain benefits and limitations.
 Of course, any modality works best when in well-trained and experienced hands.